bret-short/Challenge4/README.md

 You are then prompted to input your initial and given a chance to explore the "HighScores" page where your scores will be saved and displayed.

+The application is deployed at this link: https://bret-short.github.io/Challenge4/

 Here is a few screenshots of the quiz.

 ![Screen Shot 2020-11-22 at 10 12 25 PM](https://user-images.githubusercontent.com/73445178/99931254-0bc3b000-2d11-11eb-9ee2-76a0143a2f5e.png)